P2P Lending with Tax Relief - unique to Community Chest

 ♦ Minimum investment £1,000

-In order to lend to our social enterprise projects you will need to join ThinCats, membership is free and there is no obligation to lend.
+In order to lend to our social enterprise projects you will need to join ThinCats as a Lending Member, there is no cost to sign up and there is no obligation to lend.
 We suggest that if you are not already a member you sign up to learn more about peer to peer lending so that you are ready to invest when a suitable opportunity arises. www.thincats.com

 About Social Investment Tax Relief (SITR)